luontola/specsy/README.md

 Documentation
 -------------

-[FibonacciSpec] shows how to use descriptive [specification-style](http://blog.orfjackal.net/2010/02/three-styles-of-naming-tests.html) test names:
+[FibonacciSpec] is an example of how to use descriptive [specification-style](http://blog.orfjackal.net/2010/02/three-styles-of-naming-tests.html) test names:

     @RunWith(classOf[Specsy])
     class FibonacciSpec extends Spec {